Vice President for Finance and Treasurer

 II.
 Who is Affected by this PolicyBACK TO TOP

-All units of the University that accept sponsored program or project funding are required to employ effort reporting practices that meet the requirements of OMB Circular A-21 section J.10.
+All units of the University that accept sponsored project funding are required to employ effort reporting practices that meet the requirements of federal regulations.
 This policy should be understood by relevant University faculty and staff, including Principal Investigators (PIs), Grant Managers, Department Managers, Department Chairs, Deans, Dean for Research, Sponsored Research Accounting (SRA), and the Office of Research and Project Administration (ORPA)

 After-the-Fact Activity Records

-Method of documenting that the distribution of an individual’s salary during a specified period represents a reasonable estimate of the work performed by the employee during that period.
+Records documenting the distribution of an individual’s salary during a specified period that represents a reasonable estimate of the work performed by the employee during that period.